Lady Gaga The Mayhem Ball tour

 The M1 Line operates turn up-and-go Metro services between Tallawong, Chatswood and Sydenham from early morning until late.

 Change at Central to connect with express trains running to Olympic Park.
-Alternatively you can connect with Major Event Buses to Olympic Park from Metro North West stations, details below.
+Alternatively you can connect with Major Event Buses to Olympic Park from Metro North West stations, see details below.

 Travel on metro and major event buses is included in your concert ticket – simply show your ticket to staff when boarding services.
 At Metro stations, a dedicated opal gate will remain open for concert ticketholders to access the station.